prettydiff/share-file-systems/documentation/decentralization.md

 Another critical example of decentralization is the [US Army Signal Corps](https://en.wikipedia.org/wiki/United_States_Army_Signal_Corps).
 At its creation the Signal Corps existed to route information across a battlefield to speed orders from field command to front line troops and simultaneously inform field commanders of events on the front line.
 The success of indirect field communications was first proven in battle as an enabling factor for tactical superiority by confederate forces during the US Civil War by [Edward Porter Alexander](https://en.wikipedia.org/wiki/Edward_Porter_Alexander) during the [First Battle of Bull Run](https://en.wikipedia.org/wiki/First_Battle_of_Bull_Run).
-Field communications is now the supreme enabling factor of command and control in modern combat both tactically and strategically.
+Field communications are now the supreme enabling factor of command and control in modern combat both tactically and strategically.
-Like the examples enabling the printing press modern military communications are being more centralized and expensive yet simultaneously there exists a growing need for modular flexibility in direct opposition to centralized command and control systems.
+Like the examples enabling the printing press modern military communications are becoming [more centralized and expensive](https://api.army.mil/e2/c/downloads/2022/10/14/106b220e/army-cloud-plan-2022.pdf) yet simultaneously there exists a [growing need for modular flexibility](https://www.armyupress.army.mil/Journals/Military-Review/English-Edition-Archives/May-June-2023/Graveyard-of-Command-Posts/) in direct opposition to centralized command and control systems.

 ### Decentralization, Perceptions and Bias
 The primary benefit of decentralization is its near impossibility to regulate and/or restrict.